b2io/b2io-gatsby/README.md

 # b2io-gatsby

-> Spike of base2.io using Gatsby
+> Spike of base2.io using Gatsby and Netlify CMS

 ## Setup